Everything there is to know about the fruit of the sun

 In early spring the soil is prepared using natural fertilizers.
 Selecting the best fields to use is extremely important.
 Those surrounded by olive trees are ideal, as they help to make the soil very fertile.
 During the second half of April selected seedlings are planted.
 Irrigation is needed to ensure that every plant receives enough water.

-It has taken 11kg of fresh tomatoes to obtain just 1Kg of dried product.
+It takes 11kg of fresh tomatoes to obtain just 1Kg of dried product.

 After the drying process, the tomatoes journey north to Asti where they are used as an important ingredient in Saclà’s products.
 An increasing number are marinated in a specially seasoned, aromatic oil to make Saclà L’Antipasto Sun-Dried Tomatoes, a delicacy so good that it is fast becoming a favourite even with the Italians, who for so many years have painstakingly made their own sun-dried tomatoes.